-1 Project Name Habitat for Humanity of Williamson County/Homeowner Rehab Target Area CDBG Participating Cities + Unincorporated Areas of County Goals Supported Housing Rehabilitation Needs Addressed Increase Access to Affordable Housing Decrease Homelessness Funding CDBG: \$150,000 Description Project will assist approximately ten eligible homeowners who are in need of home repairs within CDBG participating cities or the unincorporated areas of the County.
+1 Project Name Habitat for Humanity of Williamson County/Homeowner Rehab

+Target Area CDBG Participating Cities + Unincorporated Areas of County

+Goals Supported Housing Rehabilitation

+Needs Addressed Decrease Homelessness

+Funding CDBG: \$150,000

+Description Project will assist approximately 20 eligible homeowners who are in need of home repairs within CDBG participating cities or the unincorporated areas of the County.
 Homeowners will meet CDBG defined income qualifications.
 Home repairs can include, but are not limited to, roofing, siding, weatherization (windows), energy efficiency/conservation (plumbing, electrical), accessibility and/or safety.

+Target Date 9/30/2023

+Estimate the number and type of families that will benefit from the proposed activities 20 low to very low income households are estimated to be assisted.

+- Location Description CDBG participating cities or unincorporated areas of the county.

+Planned Activities Housing rehab

+2 Project Name City of Georgetown Home Repair Program

+Target Area City of Georgetown

+Goals Supported Housing Rehabilitation

+Needs Addressed Increase Access to Affordable Housing

+Funding CDBG: \$150,000

-Target Date 9/30/2022 Estimate the number and type of families that will benefit from the proposed activities Project will assist approximately 20 low income households.
-Location Description CDBG participating cities or unincorporated areas of the county.
-Planned Activities Homeowner rehab.
-2 Project Name City of Georgetown Home Repair Program Target Area City of Georgetown Goals Supported Housing Rehabilitation Needs Addressed Increase Access to Affordable Housing Decrease Homelessness Funding CDBG: \$100,000 Description Project will assist approximately fifteen eligible homeowners who are in need of home repairs within Georgetown city limits.
+Description Project will assist approximately 20 eligible homeowners who are in need of home repairs within Georgetown city limits.
 Homeowners will meet CDBG defined income qualifications.
 The program will be administered by Habitat for Humanity of Williamson County.
 Home repairs can include, but are not limited to, roofing, siding, weatherization (windows), energy efficiency/conservation (plumbing, electrical), accessibility and/or safety.

-Target Date 9/30/2022
+Target Date